RD17/ambar/README.md

 **Notice**: Ambar requires Docker to run, it can't run w/o Docker

-[Fill up the form](https://forms.gle/vDRTEJMdz6b6KaTRA) and you'll receive the installation instruction.
+You can build Docker images by yourself or buy prebuilt Docker images for **$50**.

-*Docker images can be found on [Docker Hub](https://hub.docker.com/u/ambar/)*
+* Installation instruction for prebuilt images can be found [here](https://ambar.cloud/docs/installation/)
+* Tutorial on how to build images from scratch will be available soon

+If you want to see how Ambar works w/o installing it, try our [live demo](https://app.ambar.cloud/).
+No signup required.

 ## FAQ
 ### Is it open-source?
-Yes, it's fully open-source now.
+Yes, it's fully open-source.

 ### Is it free?
-Yes, it is forever free for noncommercial use.
+Yes, it is forever free and open-source.

 ### Does it perform OCR?
 Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
 We tuned it to achieve best perfomance and quality on scanned documents.
 You can easily find all files on which OCR was perfomed with `tags:ocr` query